Hoerli1337/xaseco-restartscript/README.md

 4. Run the restart.sh-file via cronjob with the user, that runs normaly uaseco

 */5 * * * * GameServerUser /home/Path/to/TM2/uaseco/ && ./restart.sh

+WARNING: webrequest.sh must be started manually!
+Why?
+Several uaseco systems can run on one server.
+In this case webrequest.sh only needs to be started once.
+If only one uaseco is running on a server, you can simply activate the line for webrequest in the script.